#TopTenTuesday: Books Titles that Would Make Great Song Titles!

 Welcome back to Goodreads Monday!
 It’s been a very hot minute since I did one but I figured I might as well get back into it!
 This weekly meme was started by @Lauren’s Page Turners and it invites you to pick a book from your TBR and explain why you want to read it.
 Easy enough, right?
 Feel free to join in if you want to!
 I’ll be using a random number generator to pick my books from my insanely long GR Want-to-read list.

-This week’s featured book is UNSUB by Meg Gardiner.
-This is a psychological thriller that was published several years ago now (2017) and has a 4.05 star rating on Goodreads.
+This week’s featured book is Human Acts by Han Kang.
+This is a historical fiction set in South Korea that was published in 2017 and has a 4.17 star rating on Goodreads with several thousand ratings and reviews.

 Read More »